2009 in LGBT Rights

 Same-sex marriage becomes legal.

-Sweden becomes the seventh country to legalize same-sex marriage.
+The Riksdag passed a gender-neutral marriage bill in 2009, making Sweden the seventh country in the world to legalize same-sex marriage.

 • April 27